 Industry leaders will guide Mason School students, faculty and administrators

-National experts in developing and using business analytics to help companies achieve higher performance levels have been named to the Advisory Board of the Business Analytics Program at the College of William & Mary's Raymond A. Mason School of Business.
+National experts in developing and using business analytics to help companies achieve higher performance levels have been named to the Advisory Board of the Business Analytics Program at William & Mary's Raymond A. Mason School of Business.

 The experts will advise Program Director Jim Bradley, as well as faculty and students, ensuring that subjects taught and opportunities provided in the program are the most relevant and useful in the rapidly growing area of business analytics.